 5. Where is this trigger coming from?

 6. Where in the past have I felt similarly?
-In time, you’ll begin to see patterns in your thinking and behavior, leading cues to the core wound.
+In time, you’ll begin to see patterns in your thinking and behavior that lead to the core wound.

 7. What are the emotions I find difficult to let myself feel?